emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/learningRate.md

 <p>

-And test if there is a different proportion of these people with mental heath diagnoses (relative to the rest of the sample).
+And test if there is a different proportion of these people with mental health diagnoses (relative to the rest of the sample).
 </p>

 <details class="code-fold">